 Secure home cultivation isn’t causing problems.

-Nine of the 10 states that have legalized adult-use cannabis and about half of the medical cannabis states allow personal cultivation.
-In the states that have reasonable safeguards — such as limiting the number of plants per household and requiring plants to be secure and out of the public view — home cultivation of cannabis simply hasn’t been a problem.
+Nineteen of the 23 states that have legalized adult-use cannabis and about half of the medical cannabis states allow for personal cultivation.1 In the states that have reasonable safeguards — such as limiting the number of plants per household and requiring plants to be secure and out of the public view — home cultivation of cannabis simply hasn’t been a problem.
 No state has repealed home cultivation, and there has never been a serious push to do so.

 Home cultivation is important for patients.